 Can a Clean House Improve Physical Health?

-Cleaning can be physical activity, especially if you’re going up and down the stairs in your house to clean different rooms or carrying laundry but is it good for your physical health?
+Cleaning can be a physical activity, especially if you’re going up and down the stairs in your house to clean different rooms or carrying laundry but is it good for your physical health?

 It is.
 According to a study done by Indiana University, people who cleaned their homes themselves lowered their risk for cardiovascular disease.
 This was due to the physical activity performed while dusting, cleaning, etc. The study found a correlation between them having a clean home and having good health.

-Can a Clean House Help You Sleep Better?
+Can Clean Houses Help People Sleep Better?

 Yes, a clean house can help you sleep better, and there is a survey to back it up.
 The National Sleep Foundation administered this survey that examined the connection between bedroom surroundings and sleep.